laelabaugh/corporate-esg-risk-analysis/README.md

 ### 5. Controversy Assessment: Hidden Risks

-Analysis found 25 companies with high controversy scores ( greater than or equal to 3) but below-average ESG risk scores These may represent situations of possible hidden risk where headline incidents are not fully reflected in risk ratings.
+Analysis found 25 companies with high controversy scores (greater than or equal to 3) but below-average ESG risk scores.
+These may represent situations of possible hidden risk where headline incidents are not fully reflected in risk ratings.

 **Notable Risk Anomalies:**